EmilyThornyOne/EmilyThornyOne/README.md

 - 👋 Hi, I’m @EmilyThornyOne
-- 👀 I’m interested in statistics, vehicles (my favorite is Astone Martin) and everything that can be visualized 😜
+- 👀 I’m interested in statistics, vehicles (my favorite is Aston Martin) and everything that can be visualized 😜
 - 🌱 I’m currently learning R, SAS and a little bit Python.
 - 🤯 Hate "Error in ...", it's just 😡😡😡
 - 🧩 Hobby: playstation, dancing and reading